Nick Ferrari: Politics

-Controversy
+Regulatory issues

-In 2003, the Broadcasting Standards Commission upheld a complaint against Ferrari, finding that his programme's "active reinforcement of prejudiced views about asylum seekers had exceeded acceptable boundaries for transmission".
+In 2003, the Broadcasting Standards Commission upheld a complaint against Ferrari, finding that his programme's "active reinforcement of prejudiced views about asylum seekers had exceeded acceptable boundaries for transmission."
 Following this, and at a time of frosty relations between Ferrari and the former Mayor of London, Ken Livingstone, the Mayor wrote to the Managing Director of LBC 97.3 asking what measures had been implemented to ensure the situation would not arise again.
-Following this, Livingstone appeared regularly on Ferrari's programme to answer questions from listeners.
+Livingstone then appeared regularly on Ferrari's programme to answer questions from listeners.

-In 2015, Ferrari was investigated by Ofcom after he said on his radio programme that the November 2015 Paris attacks were "a Muslim problem" and told a Muslim caller to "go some place else" if the caller didn't agree with UK foreign policy.
-Ofcom found Ferrari not in breach of any broadcasting rules, saying "We found the caller was given an opportunity to rebuke Mr Ferrari's offensive comments, while two other callers also challenged Ferrari in strong terms.
-In addition, the presenter made clear that he was not characterising all Muslims as extremists or criminals".
+In 2015, Ferrari was investigated by Ofcom after he said on his radio programme that the November 2015 Paris attacks were "a Muslim problem" and told a Muslim caller to "go some place else" if the caller did not agree with UK foreign policy.
+Ofcom found that Ferrari was not in breach of any broadcasting rules, saying "We found the caller was given an opportunity to rebuke Mr Ferrari's offensive comments, while two other callers also challenged Ferrari in strong terms.
+In addition, the presenter made clear that he was not characterising all Muslims as extremists or criminals."

-On a May 2018 Sky News panel, Ferrari reacted to Afua Hirsch's questioning of statues of Horatio Nelson, Cecil Rhodes and Winston Churchill by saying: "Why do you stay in this country, if you take such offence when you see Nelson's column, if you take such offence when you hear Winston Churchill's name? … If it offends you so much, how do you manage to stay here?"
-Hirsch, who argued that it was because she loved her country that she questioned it, was born in Norway, to a British father and Ghanaian mother, but raised in Wimbledon.
-A controversy erupted on social media when Afua Hirsch tweeted an excerpt of the exchange in June 2020.
-Critics questioned whether Ferrari would have equally suggested that a white British person might wish to leave the UK.

-On 10 May 2022, during a phone interview with academic scholar Michael Bankole from King's College London, Ferrari tried to repeatedly convince that he himself is a person of colour, despite being a white man; he said that 'white is a colour'.

 Personal life

 Ferrari is a supporter of Leicester City.

+He married Sally Templeton in 1985; the couple had two sons but later divorced.
+He married his long-term partner, Clare Goodwin, on 9 August 2025.
+He lives in Blackheath, London.